-Among the virtues of Deleuze's interpretation of Bene's theatre is the way in which it characterises it as an anti-historical theatre of the immediate.
-For Bene, what is immediate - the time aion - is the act that suspends the actions of history - the time kronos.
+Among the virtues of Deleuze's interpretation of Bene's theatre is the way in which it characterises it as an anti-historical theatre of the immediate.15 For Bene, what is immediate - the time aion - is the act that suspends the actions of history - - the time kronos.
 Theatre must be anti-representational insofar as it needs to recuperate the anti-historical elements of history.
-As Bene has it, "the history we live, the history that has been imposed on us, is nothing other than the result of the other histories that this very history had to oust in order to affirm itself".
-The principal task of theatre is therefore to "wage war" on history.
-Theatre must stage the "historical possibilities" that are unmediated by history, and these may well include the potentialities of a written text (for instance, the life of Mercutio).
+As Bene has it, "the history we live, the history that has been imposed on us, is nothing other than the result of the other histories that this very history had to oust in order to affirm itself".16 The principal task of theatre is therefore to "wage war" on history, and these may well include the potentialities of a written text (for instance, the life of Mercutio).
 Such staging is literally ob-scene, Bene says, since it lies "outside the scene", outside the representations of official history and its literature, in spite of being materially put on stage.
-In other words, Bene's theatre intends to remain non-performable [irrappresentabile], and in this way avoid representation, while nevertheless creat-
+17 In other words, Bene's theatre intends to remain non-performable [irrappresentabile], and in this way avoid representation, while nevertheless creat-